craftplugins/sitemap/README.md

 1. Copy the `sitemap/` folder into `craft/plugins/`
 2. Go to Settings → Plugins and click the “Install” button next to “Sitemap”

+## Usage

+Within the plugin settings, check the boxes in the “Enabled” column to include them in the sitemap.

+To view the output visit `/sitemap.xml`.